moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 on behalf of the user who triggered the CI job, effectively granting the CI job the same level of access as the user.

-This would allow us to enable authorization workflows by default with CI_JOB_TOKEN, resolving for issues like https://gitlab.com/gitlab-org/gitlab/-/issues/335465.

 ### Goals

 This proposal aims to decouple the access of the `CI_JOB_TOKEN` from a specific user, assigning it instead to an entity with more limited access.

 - We want to decouple the `CI_JOB_TOKEN` from the user who triggered the pipeline.
 - We want to reduce the access granted to the `CI_JOB_TOKEN`.